devXkapoor/HeyMate/README.md

-# HeyMate - React Native based App with Login/Signup Functionality
+# HeyMate - A React Native based App with Login/Signup Functionality

 ### Created by Devansh Kapoor